folde01/linux-dojo/pipelines_and_regexes/slides_draft.md

 returns the correct information for items.

-For example, to get information about item with ID one, we would make a get call to:
+For example, to get information about the item with ID one, we would make a get call to:
 **https://jsonplaceholder.typicode.com/todos/1**

 How can we make get the response codes for items *with IDs from 35 to 47 only*?